zkrising/rg-stats/documentation/docs/index.md

-# RG Stats Documentation
+# RG Stats Overview

 This is the documentation for the RG-Stats TypeScript library.
-Although this is primarily documentation for our API, if you're also just researching how various stats work in rhythm games, the documentation covers that aswell.
+Although this is primarily documentation for our API, if you're also just researching how various stats work in rhythm games, we recommend looking at the [source code](https://github.com/TNG-dev/rg-stats) for this library.

 The library and documentation is maintained by [zkldi](https://github.com/zkldi) for [Tachi](https://tachi.rtfd.io).